 Loitering is not permitted around the guard check-in desk area or guard house.

 11. Adult Swim and Tennis

-The pool and tennis courts will be open for adults ages 18 and over and their guests (when allowed), ages 18 and older, from 10 am until 1 pm each Sunday during the season unless preempted by a prearranged event.
+The pool and tennis courts will be open for adults ages 18 and over and their guests, ages 18 and older, from 10 am until 1 pm each Sunday during the season unless preempted by a prearranged event.
 No persons under age 18 are permitted on club premises during adult swim and tennis.
-Floats and other devices are not allowed in the pool area during adult swim during at least the first part of the 2020 pool season.

 Any person, including a member, who shall use or attempt to use the pool when it is not officially open shall be prosecuted and their club membership may be revoked.

 Members may not argue or interrogate the staff.
 Any member having a complaint concerning club operations or policy should submit the complaint in writing to the Board of Directors for action via email at email@example.com or Postal Mail to: AFC Board of Directors, c/o Rules Committee, PO Box 3059, Arlington, VA 22203.

 Showering is required before patrons enter the pool.
-The outdoor shower must be used during the 2020 pool season when the bathhouse is closed.
+The outdoor showers or the showers in the bathhouse may be used.